Matikama0310/MLOPS/README.md

 - Optional: MLflow tracking server.
 By default the scripts use `file:./mlruns`.

 ## Local Setup
+In a terminal input the following, line by line
 ```bash
 python -m venv .venv
 .venv\Scripts\activate          # or source .venv/bin/activate on macOS/Linux